Previously: Eight Feet Tall.

 Type: EV (Electronic Virus).
 Or at least, we think it’s an EV.
 Honestly, we’re not totally sure.

 Period/location of origin: Conflicting.
-In one form, subject may originate as early as 1947; in this form, state or country is unknown.
+In one form, subject, known as “Ronald Opus,” may originate as early as 1947; in this form, state or country is unknown.
 In another form, however, date of origin may be traced back to 1987, and location of origin may be traced back to one Don Harper Mills — or perhaps more accurately, to the mind of Don Harper Mills.
 Where the thought may have come from before it arrived in Mills’ head remains — as is often the case with these kinds of things — unknown.
 Additionally, subject in its current form appears to date back to 1994, at which point it first appeared on the internet.

 Appearance: Conflicting.
 Subject may appear to be a deceased male humanoid between the ages of 20 and 40 whose passing occurred as a series of unfortunate events; or, subject may appear to be a story of a deceased male humanoid between the ages of 20 and 40 whose passing occurred as a series of unfortunate events.
 The difference between these two possible forms is… significant.